Financing Your Graduate Education

 - Eligibility

 - There is a credit check associated with the Direct Graduate PLUS Loan.
-To qualify, borrowers must not have an adverse credit history which for the Direct Graduate PLUS loan is defined as: 90 or more days delinquent on any debt or if, within 5 years of the date of the credit report, you have been the subject of a default determination, bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment, or write-off of a Federal Student Aid debt (for example, a Direct Loan or Federal Stafford Loan).
+To qualify, borrowers must not have an adverse credit history which for the Direct Graduate PLUS loan is defined as: 90 or more days delinquent on any debt or if, within five years of the date of the credit report, you have been the subject of a default determination, bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment, or write-off of a Federal Student Aid debt (for example, a Direct Loan or Federal Stafford Loan).
 The annual Direct Graduate PLUS limit is the difference between the student's annual cost of attendance less all other annual financial assistance.
 There is no aggregate Direct Graduate PLUS limit.

 - Disbursements

-- Disbursements must be made in 2 equal payments over the length of the academic year.
+- Disbursements must be made in two equal payments over the length of the academic year.
 Borrowers should expect to receive one-half of loan proceeds at the start of the fall term and the second half at the start of the spring term.

 - Repayment